 The key training for 400m runners is the hard track work that needs to be done.
 However, an athlete has to ensure that they are both fit and strong enough to be able to cope with this.

-This may make it sound trivial, but the truth is that it is vital, as without it you will not be able to do the track work.
+This may make it sound trivial, but the truth is that having the fitness to do the hard track work as a 400m runner is vital.
+Without it you will not be able to tolerate the exertions of the sessions.
 Either you will not be fit enough to generate lactate levels or speed required or you will simply break down (through injury or illness) and have to take a break from training whilst you recover.

 The fitness needed can be attained in a number of ways, but the link is that they are all type of aerobic work, working on the cardio-vascular system and, hopefully, also low intensity work on the muscles needed in your event.

 Getting the right balance in your training with the various elements balanced properly is important.
 Momentum Sports coaches can help you get this right as you aim to improve your 400m running.

 The most common two of these for athletes would be running - long slow runs or possibly, slow interval sessions - often in the form of a fartlek - and circuit training.

 This sort of training will be used throughout the year, but primarily in the conditioning phase of training.
 For the pre-competition phase and competition period it is a way of maintaining fitness, but probably won't be as intensive as earlier in the year.